How to Create a Stablecoin on Ethereum

 How much does it cost to develop a Stablecoin?

 The cost of creating stablecoin varies considerably regarding the type of development and trust mechanism the client chooses.
 As you know already, this raises a lot of questions crucial for establishing the project scope.
-That is why we recommend starting with the discovery stage and preparation of thorough SRS and technical specifications by the blockchain developers team.
+That is why we recommend starting with the discovery stage and preparation of thorough SRS and technical specifications by the blockchain dApp developers team.